crate/crate-pdo/docs/connect.md

 Here, replace `<HOST_ADDR>` with the host address of a CrateDB node, and replace `<PORT>` with the port number of the [HTTP endpoint].

-Example DSN strings:

-- `crate:localhost:4200`
-- `crate:crate-1.vm.example.com:4200`
-- `crate:198.51.100.1:4200`

-You can specify a second CrateDB node, like so:
+You can specify multiple CrateDB nodes separated by commas.

 ```text
 crate:<HOST_ADDR_1>:<PORT>,<HOST_ADDR_2>:<PORT>
 ```

-Here, `<HOST_ADDR_1>` and `<HOST_ADDR_2>` are the host strings for the first and second CrateDB nodes, respectively.

-In fact, you can specify as many nodes as you like.
-Each corresponding host string must be separated from the previous one using a `,` character.

-:::{TIP}
+:::{NOTE}
 The list of nodes is shuffled when the connection is first created.
 For every query, the client will attempt to connect to each node in sequence until a successful connection is made.
 Nodes are moved to the end of the list each time they are tried.

-Over multiple query executions, this behaviour functions as client-side *round-robin* load balancing.
-(This is analogous to [round-robin DNS].)
+Over multiple query executions, this behaviour functions as client-side *round-robin* load balancing, which is analogous to [round-robin DNS].
 :::

 You can also specify a schema, like so: